amatherne/tiy_assignments/blog_posts/5th_post/5th.md

 He's not playing the game.
 And he's a jerk.
 And he doesn't understand that in order to have fun he has to make it back to "safe".
 And sometimes he has to be "it".
 And one more "and" for posterity.

-You can't ignore the rules, but if you need to do a barrel role or piroute to avoid capture, go for it.
+Design, like music, is also social.
+It has standards and norms and the expected.
+There is the same amount of freedom of expression and emtotion you can create for your audience.
+But you can't ignore all the rules all the time; if you need to do a barrel role or piroute to avoid capture, go for it.
 Do anything you can imagine.
 But you eventually have to come back to "safe", otherwise no one is going to want to play with you anymore.

+Inspired by someone who has actual degrees and stuff, go read [*This is Your Brain on Music* by Dr. Daniel J. Levitan](http://daniellevitin.com/publicpage/books/this-is-your-brain-on-music/).

+Who was almost certainly nick-named Dan "The Man" Levitan after *Good Morning, Vietnam*.